apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

     I consider Julia to be a cautionary tale.
 I've had multiple conversations with the maintainers to the effect of "We have a long list of good first issues, why is nobody picking them up?
 We have like three hundred of them!
 Fix our type inference bugs!
 Debug our segfaults!
-Why are there no new contributors?"
+Why are there no new contributors?
+They should be cleaning up after us!"
 They forget that nobody wants to do that.
 People have their own problems to deal with.

 ## The Solution